GatoGraphQL/GatoGraphQL/layers/Misc/packages/examples-for-pop/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Implementation of features to demonstrate the GraphQL API, for the demo site [newapi.getpop.org](https://newapi.getpop.org).
+Implementation of features to demonstrate GraphQL by PoP, for the demo site [newapi.getpop.org](https://newapi.getpop.org).

 ## Install